Program Outcomes

 Dismissal for academic reasons will occur for the following:

-3. Any student who receives a 4th (fourth) “C” in any DPT degree course.
+- A student who receives a 4th “C” in any DPT degree course.

 Appeal Process/Reinstatement

-When a student is dismissed from the DPT Program, he/she/they may not register for classes for the upcoming term.
+When a student is dismissed from the DPT Program for either an academic or professional behaviors cause, he/she/they may not register for classes for the upcoming term.
 If classes have already been pre-registered, they must be dropped.
 In cases of appeals, students will be re-registered for classes only after a successful appeal is granted.
 Appeals and reinstatements will often come with additional requirements, so all reinstated students must meet with their faculty advisor at the start of the new semester for academic counseling.

 Appeal Process